brotatotes/bht-automation/bht gen 1/Luke/Chapter 2/Luke 2 39 bht.md

 ### Jamieson Fausset Brown:
 1. "Nothing is more difficult than to fix the precise order in which the visit of the Magi, with the flight into and return from Egypt, are to be taken, in relation to the circumcision and presentation of Christ in the temple, here recorded."
 2. "It is perhaps best to leave this in the obscurity in which we find it, as the result of two independent, though if we knew all, easily reconcilable narratives."
-3. "The focus should not be on the exact chronological order, but rather on the significance of these events in the larger narrative of Christ's birth and early life."
+3. "The focus should not be on the chronological order, but on the message conveyed by these events and the fulfillment of prophecies."

 ### Albert Barnes:
 1. "Luke has omitted the flight into Egypt recorded by Matthew; but he has not denied it, nor are his words to be pressed as if he meant to affirm that they went immediately to Nazareth."